-The following children or young adults live with epilepsy and are not yet fully sponsored:
+The following children or young adults have epilepsy diagnoses & are not fully sponsored:

-The following children or young adults live with an unspecified seizure disorder and are not yet fully sponsored:
+The following children or young adults have a seizure disorder & are not fully sponsored:

 Clicking a child or young adult’s name will direct you to their individual sponsorship pages.

 The following kids are listed for international adoption with the adoption advocacy and grant website Reece’s Rainbow!
 Learn more by using the top bar of my blog: under the drop-down menu ‘Adoption Advocacy’, click ‘Waiting Children’ or ‘Find Me Friday‘.